Creating Transition Social Fields

 A time for commitment, a time for aligning interests.

-We think this is a critical year.
-We see indications everywhere that this is the year that we need to be viewing what we’re doing in a new way.
+We think it critical that we create and act within a transition social field.
 Namely, that our educational work, our information, our discussion of options, is now to be geared to two things that we’re asking of people and their communities.
 First, we’re asking them to recognize that important changes are needed if we are to cope with the “converging catastrophes of the twenty-first century”1, exciting, exhilarating, enormous changes shaped within the framework of building community resilience.
-Second, we’re calling on them to make a commitment to sustainability, to say that they will weave sustainability into the fabric of their lives and their communities.
+Second, we’re calling on people and communities to make a commitment to sustainability, to say that they will weave sustainability into the fabric of their lives and their communities’ work.

 First off, objective conditions indicate the immediacy of crises that threaten our way of life, even our existence: catastrophic changes due to global climate instability are looming, as is the disarray of a post-peak oil world and the malaise of economic collapse.